clicon/clixon-controller-docs/setup.rst

 Known hosts
 -----------
-The treason for this initial login is to setup "known hosts" of the controller.
+The reason for this initial login is to setup "known hosts" of the controller.
 The controller refuses to open a connection to a device if the key to the device is not known.

 However, you can solve the known hosts issue in several ways, including: